OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:9

-If they say to us, ‘Wait until we come to you,’ then we will stand still in our place and not go up to them.
+If they say to us, ‘Wait until we come to you,’ then we will remain where we are and not go up to them.

 ## 1 Samuel 14:10